 Azure Cosmos DB uses hash-based partitioning to spread logical partitions across physical partitions.
 Azure Cosmos DB hashes the partition key value of an item.
 The hashed result determines the physical partition.
 Then, Azure Cosmos DB allocates the key space of partition key hashes evenly across the physical partitions.

-Queries that access data within a single logical partition are more cost-effective than queries that access multiple partitions.
 Transactions (in stored procedures or triggers) are allowed only against items in a single logical partition.